Is Workers’ Compensation Required If You Are Self-Employed?

-If they choose to opt-out of purchasing a policy, they will have to file an exemption or exclusion form with the state in which their business is located.
-The form is used to verify that the business owner does indeed own the business and that it is their personal decision not to purchase a policy.
+If they choose to opt out of purchasing a policy, they will have to file an exemption or exclusion form with the state in which their business is located.
+The form is used to verify that the business owner owns the business and that it is their personal decision not to purchase a policy.
 This also applies to general contractors who you may hire to work for your company.
 Filing an exclusion verifies that they are working independently and that you do not have to provide them with workers’ compensation insurance.

 Filing an Exclusion on Time

-Even though you are a sole proprietor, if you are injured while working for another company, that company may be forced to pay you workers’ compensation if an exclusion was not filed in a timely manner.
+Even though you are a sole proprietor, if you are injured while working for another company, that company may be forced to pay you workers’ compensation if an exclusion was not filed on time.
 The laws for your state will determine how workers’ compensation is applied and whether you must file an exclusion to prevent yourself from paying for a general contractor’s injuries.
 Knowing the laws and regulations for your state is the best way to keep things fair for both sides.